 We need to remember this is a class in econometrics and data analysis that uses R, not a class in computer science or the R language.
 In fact, people with a computer science/programming background seem to find R particularly annoying as a programming language.
 It is highly domain-specific (that domain chiefly being statistics), and should be appreciated as such.

-In any case, I still made a point this year to make my first R-based class entirely about Base R without the bells and whistles.1 Students and R-users need to understand some basic syntax of functions, as well as the object-oriented nature of the language.
+In any case, I still made a point this year to make my first R-based class entirely about Base R without the bells and whistles.^[Though I allude to more complex examples to give them a taste of what’s to come!]
+Students and R-users need to understand some basic syntax of functions, as well as the object-oriented nature of the language.
 I made sure that they understand the following really well:

 - What are packages, how to find, install, and load them.

 - How to get help in R and on the internet for R functions.

 - Different data classes: especially